Frequently asked questions

-We consider all the feedback and assess it carefully alongside other evidence that we are gathering.
+We consider all the feedback we get through consultation, and assess it carefully alongside other evidence that we are gathering.
 It helps us understand your priorities for both the big picture strategic questions, and more localised or specific comments, and we make changes to the Plan when these comments raise something that merits a change being made.